 - Shows mood, behavior or personality changes

-- Can’t recall events before or after the blow to the head.
+- Can’t recall events before or after a blow to the head

 - Nausea and/or vomiting